British passport: Multiple passports

 People who have valid reasons may be allowed to hold more than one passport booklet.
 This applies usually to people who travel frequently on business, and may need to have a passport booklet to travel on while the other is awaiting a visa for another country.
-Some Muslim-majority countries including Syria, Lebanon, Libya, Kuwait, Iran, Iraq, Pakistan, Saudi Arabia, Sudan, and Yemen do not issue visas to visitors if their passports bear a stamp or visa issued by Israel, as a result of the Israeli–Palestinian conflict.
+Some countries in the Arab League do not issue visas to visitors if their passports bear a stamp or visa issued by Israel, as a result of the Arab League boycott of Israel.
 In that case, a person can apply for a second passport to avoid travel issues.
 Reasons and supporting documentation (such as a letter from an employer) must be provided.

-In addition, a person who has dual British citizenship and British Overseas Territories citizenship is allowed to hold two British passports under different statuses at the same time.
-Persons who acquired their BOTC status with a connection to Gibraltar or Falkland Islands, however, are not eligible due to differences in regulations, and their BOTC passports will be cancelled when their British citizen passports are issued even when they possess both citizenships.
+In addition, a person who has multiple types of British nationality is allowed to hold different variants of British passports under different statuses at the same time.
+For example, a British Overseas Territories citizen with right of abode in Gibraltar that also held British citizenship would be allowed both a Gibraltar variant British passport as well as a standard British passport.